Monday, January 17, 2011

 -1 cup: About the size of a man's fist

-A ½ cup of cut fruit, cooked vegetables, pasta, rice is about the size of a rounded handful
+-A ½ cup of cut fruit, cooked vegetables, pasta, rice is about the size of a rounded handful

 -3 ounces of meat, poultry, or fish are about the size of a women's palm

--1/2 cup of cut fruit, vegetables, or pasta
+-1/2 cup of cut fruit, vegetables, or pasta is about the size of a small fist

 -One ounce of snack foods--pretzels, etc. equals a large handful